cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ### Password Writeback

-**Business case:** Without hybrid identity, employees typically need separate credentials for on-premises Active Directory and cloud services such as Microsoft 365.
-This increases the number of passwords users must remember and the number of user accounts IT must manage.
-Password Hash Synchronization (PHS) reduces this complexity by synchronizing a secure hash of the user's on-premises Active Directory password to Microsoft Entra ID.
-This enables users to sign in to both on-premises and cloud resources using the same username and password, while authentication for cloud resources is performed by Microsoft Entra ID.
+**Business case:** In a hybrid environment, if a user resets their password from the cloud side — either themselves or through SSPR — you need that change to actually make it back to on-prem AD, otherwise the two environments fall out of sync and the user ends up with different passwords in each place.
+Password Writeback solves this by pushing a cloud-side password reset back down to on-prem AD, keeping both environments aligned.

-**What was built:** I enabled password writeback through the Entra Connect configuration wizard and then enabled the related setting in the Microsoft Entra admin center under password reset integration.
+**What was built:** Enabled writeback through the Entra Connect configuration wizard's Optional Features step, then separately enabled the linked setting in the Entra admin center (Identity → Protection → Password reset → On-premises integration), which is needed for it to actually work with SSPR.

-**Verification:** I tested both states directly.
-When writeback was disabled, password reset failed as expected.
-Once enabled, the same reset completed successfully.
+**Verification:** Tested both states directly — with writeback disabled, a password reset failed with an authorisation error as expected.
+Once I enabled it, the same reset completed successfully.

-**Tested resilience point:** With PHS already handling authentication via a synced hash, stopping the on-premises AD VM entirely had no effect on sign-in for already-synced users — proving PHS-based authentication is genuinely independent of on-prem availability.
-Writeback, however, does depend on on-prem being reachable, since a cloud password change has nowhere to write back to if AD is offline.
+**Tested resilience point:** With PHS already handling authentication via a synced hash, stopping the on-prem AD VM entirely had no effect on sign-in for already-synced users — proving PHS-based authentication is genuinely independent of on-prem availability.
+Writeback, though, does depend on on-prem being reachable, since a cloud password change has nowhere to write back to if AD is offline.

-**What was built:** Enabled writeback through the Entra Connect configuration wizard's Optional Features step, then separately enabled the linked setting in the Entra admin center (Identity → Protection → Password reset → On-premises integration) required for it to take effect with SSPR.

-**Verification:** Confirmed the before/after behaviour directly: attempting a password reset while writeback was disabled failed with an authorisation error, consistent with the intended restriction.
-Once writeback was enabled, the same reset action succeeded, confirming the feature was correctly configured and functioning.

 Pass-Through Authentication (PTA)